Javascript is not enabled.

 The most common time for a Part D plan to change its formulary is at the beginning of the calendar year.
 But the plans are allowed to make changes more often.

-For changes taking effect Jan.
-1, your plan must notify you in September.
-That includes changes to its formulary, premiums, deductibles and copayments.
+For any changes taking effect Jan.
+1, including formulary, premiums, deductibles and copayments, your plan must notify you the prior September.

 Your plan must inform you of any formulary changes involving a drug you’re now taking.
-It must either send written notice of the change at least 60 days before the change takes effect, or it must send written notice at the time you request a refill and provide a 60-day supply of the drug under the same terms.
+It must either send written notice of the change at least 30 days before the change takes effect, or send written notice at the time you request a refill and provide a 30-day supply of the drug under the same terms.

-The notice must also list alternative drugs in the same therapeutic category or class — that is, other medications you may be able to take for your condition — and explain the steps needed to ask for an exception to the new policy.
+This notice will list alternative drugs in the same therapeutic category or class of your current medications, as well as explain the steps needed to ask for an exception to the new policy.
 In some cases, the plan must allow you to continue to take your present drug for the rest of the year, if medically necessary, regardless of the formulary change.

 If your drug is removed from the market because the FDA has deemed it unsafe, your plan must notify you as soon as possible.
 Work with your doctor to determine an alternative medication that fits with your plan.